 The parties to the Transaction Documents have agreed to refer any unresolved dispute in relation to the Transaction Documents to arbitration under the Arbitration Rules of the London Court of International Arbitration (the LCIA) (the Rules) with an arbitral tribunal with its seat in London.
-In addition, subject to the exercise of an option to litigate given to certain parties, the courts of England and Wales or the courts of the Dubai International Financial Centre, at the option of the Delegate, are stated to have jurisdiction to settle any disputes in respect of the Transaction Documents (other than the Master Purchase Agreement and the Sale Undertaking).
+In addition, subject to the exercise of an option to litigate given to certain parties, the courts of England or the DIFC Courts, at the option of the Delegate, are stated to have exclusive jurisdiction to settle any disputes in respect of the Transaction Documents (other than the Master Purchase Agreement and the Sale Undertaking).
 Notwithstanding that an arbitral award may be obtained from an arbitral tribunal in London or that a judgment may be obtained in an English court, there is no assurance that DIB has, or would at the relevant time have, assets in the United Kingdom against which such arbitral award or judgment could be enforced, and it is therefore likely that proceedings would need to be commenced for the enforcement of any such award or judgment in Dubai (where the substantial majority of DIB's assets are located).